-It’s interesting to watch who is initiating cyber-attack who globally live.
-Thousands of website gets hacked every day due to vulnerable files, plugins, misconfiguration on the servers.
+It’s interesting to watch who is initiating cyber-attacks against whom live, globally.
+Thousands of websites get hacked every day due to vulnerable files, plugins, and misconfiguration on the servers.

-If your website owner or administrator, you can perform a security scan against your site to check vulnerabilities and malware.
+If you are a website owner or administrator, you can perform a security scan against your site to check vulnerabilities and malware.

-Coming back to the article, if you are interested in me to watch attacks happening around the world, then following maps will mesmerize you.
+Coming back to the article, if you are interested to watch attacks happening around the world, then following maps will mesmerize you.

 Digital Attack Map